JachymT/a-level-cs-blog/Computer Systems/1.4/1.4.1/Notes.md

 1. Make any negative numbers into twos compliment form
 2. Make all numbers into thier fixed point form
 3. align the decimals ontop of each other and add as ussual, backfilling with 1s if negative and 0s if positive
-4. For the last sum ignore the overflow digit, as it will carry on forever, also use intuition to determine if result will be positive or negative
+4. For the last sum ignore the overflow digit, as it will carry on forever, also you can use intuition to determine if result will be positive or negative
 5. Normalise the result: move decdimal point after front 1 or 0 and set exponent

 ## Workings from Positive Binary and Hexadecimal Integers - Workbook.docx